 While it's true that keeping CTAs below the fold works well for some offers, that's not the case for ecommerce product pages.

-For mobile designs, make sure the CTA rests even higher, well above the fold.
+Make sure the CTA rests even higher for mobile designs, well above the fold.

 7. Upsell and Cross-Sell